 Be nice.
 Or else.

-Designer, Blizzard Entertainment (eSports) Joined almost 5 years ago via an invitation from Dakota C.
+Designer, Blizzard Entertainment (eSports) Joined about 5 years ago via an invitation from Dakota C.

 This site crashed my computer.
 (My i7, 32GB RAM, with a 1080).

 To me, tvOS and this new bold typography represent a new direction for iOS away from iOS 7’s core look.

 Objects are more physical, bright colors are being moved from UI components to the type itself, and clearer hierarchy.

 I do think that the extrabold type is an overcorrection, however.
 Just like iOS 7 was, in many ways. :P